okasi/pobu/README.md

 ```

 You will need to set up MongoDB.
-Probably easiest to use is MongoDB atlas.
+Probably would be easiest to use MongoDB Atlas.
 Enter the url in .env file located inside api folder.